Tadasana For Increasing Height

-Tadasana derves its name from Sanskrit word "Tada" meaning a 'palm tree'.
+Tadasana derives its name from Sanskrit word "Tada" meaning a 'palm tree'.
 In this asana body looks like a palm tree.
+It is also known as mountain pose.
+Regular practice of this asana increases height and improves our posture.

-• Stand erect on the floor.
+Stand erect on the floor.
 Legs, waist and neck all should be in a straight line.
 Your weight should be evenly spread on the feet.
+Keep both the feet together, toes should be well aligned.
+Hands on the side of the body palms facing the thighs.

-• While inhaling, clasp your hands as shown and raise both hands slowly upwards.
-Both the palms are facing upwards.
+• While inhaling, raise both your arm together in upwards direction.
+In the final position, arms are raised upwards parallel to each other, palms are facing each other.
+Alternatively, you may clasp your hands as shown and raise both hands slowly upwards and both the palms are facing upwards.

 • While exhaling, slowly bring your hands down.
 Bring your heels on the floor as in starting position.